Guy Lombardo

-Gaetano Alberto "Guy" Lombardo (June 19, 1902 – November 5, 1977) was a Canadian and American bandleader, violinist, and hydroplane racer whose unique "sweet jazz" style remained popular with audiences for nearly five decades.
+Gaetano Alberto "Guy" Lombardo (June 19, 1902 – November 5, 1977) was a Canadian and American bandleader, violinist, and hydroplane racer whose unique sweet jazz style remained popular with audiences for nearly five decades.

 Lombardo formed the Royal Canadians in 1924 with his brothers Carmen, Lebert and Victor, and other musicians from his hometown.
 They billed themselves as creating "the sweetest music this side of Heaven".
 The Lombardos are believed to have sold between 100 and 300 million records during their lifetimes, many featuring the band's lead singer from 1940 onward, Kenny Gardner.

 Early life

 Lombardo was born in London, Ontario, Canada.
 His parents were Italian immigrants: Gaetano Alberto who was born in Lipari, Italy (1873–1954), and Angelina Lombardo.
 Gaetano Sr. was employed as a tailor but was also an amateur baritone singer.
 He encouraged four of his five young sons to study musical instruments so that they could serve as his accompanists.
 Consequently, even as a young student in grammar school, Lombardo joined with his brothers to form their first orchestra.
 Rehearsals took place behind the family's tailor shop.
 Lombardo's first public appearance with his brother Carmen occurred during an outdoor lawn party at a church in London, Ontario, in 1914.
 The Lombardo quartet made its first significant debut at an outdoor dance pavilion in Grand Bend, Ontario, during the summer of 1919.

 By 1920, Lombardo's band showcased the talents of several of his brothers including: Carmen, who was the group's music director and arranger, played lead saxophone in the distinctive four saxophone sound, led the reed section while also composing many songs, Lebert, who played lead trumpet, and subsequently Victor who played baritone sax.
 Guy played violin but not with his orchestra.
 The ensemble spent the winter season during 1922–1923 at the Winter Garden in London and the summer season of 1923 in Port Stanley, Ontario.
-By 1923 the Lombardo Brothers' Orchestra now included: Archie Cunningham, (saxophone), Jim Dillon (trombone), Eddie "Muff" Mashurette (tuba) and Francis Henry (guitar).
+By 1923 the Lombardo Brothers' Orchestra now included: Archie Cunningham, (saxophone), Jim Dillon (trombone), Eddie Mashurette (tuba) and Francis "Muff" Henry (guitar).
 In late 1923, the band ventured outside Canada on tour to Cleveland, Ohio.
 By 1924, the band was known as Guy Lombardo and his Royal Canadians and a two-year residency started at the Claremont Tent nightclub in Cleveland.
 The owner of the club (Louis Bleet) is credited with coaching Lombardo's band and assisting in developing its unique performance style.
 While in Cleveland, Lombardo arranged to perform on an unsponsored program for WTAM radio, which contributed to the development of a strong following for his appearances in the area.
 His band's first recording session occurred in Richmond, Indiana, at the Gennett Studios in early 1924.
 This is also where cornetist Bix Beiderbecke made his recordings in the same year.